zoxjs/website/pages/root/docs/Docs.md

 By creating a GraphQL schema instead you'll be able to easily extend and maintain your schema.

-On top of that the built-in `graphql-system` allows you to define type fields (endpoints) in an almost `REST-like` way.
+On top of that the built-in `graphql-plugins` allows you to define type fields (endpoints) in an almost `REST-like` way.